 This article focuses on the Compound.finance review in the context of the existing fixed income market and emerging crypto fixed income market.
-Following topics are analyzed:
+The following topics are analyzed:

 - How does traditional fixed income market work?